Un-Chosen

 Fear of not being seen for who i am

-Fear from all the wrong choices, and the consequences
+Fear from all the wrong choices, and the consequences from past

 All backed into a defensive mechanism